TovbinZ/UnifiedAI/README.md

 ```

-usage and methods of using one AI instance
+Usage and methods of using one AI instance

 ```python
     from Simple_AI import *